mxcoppell/qhycfw3-filter-cover/README.md

 Please note, this design is for unmounted filters with thickness of 3mm. - For example, Chroma/Astrodon unmounted 31mm filters, unmounted 50mm round filters and Antlia unmounted 50mm round filters.
 If the filter thickness is 2mm or below, this solution is not feasible.

+I printed mine at a local library, the cost is 30 cents in this highly-inflated world.

 # Supported CFW3 Models

 Currently, the following CFW3 filter wheels are supported.
 The square filter version is not available in current version.